Optimal decay rates for linear kinetic equations in the half-space: Introduction

 \subsection{The question at hand}

-The optimal polynomial decay of dissipative semigroups in unbounded domains---with or without boundary---is an interesting theoretical question, and it is important for many applications.
+The optimal polynomial decay of {\blue kinetic} semigroups in unbounded domains---with or without boundary---is an interesting theoretical question, and it is important for many applications.
 In terms of spectral theory, it corresponds to understanding the role of the continuous spectrum in the time asymptotics.

-Diffusion semigroups are well-understood but less so are the \emph{hypodissipative} semigroups, particularly in an unbounded domain with a boundary.
+While diffusion semigroups are well-understood, much less is known about hypocoercive semigroups of kinetic type that converge to diffusion semigroups in the parabolic time-space limit, particularly in unbounded domains with boundary.
 The standard elementary method to understand the polynomial decay of diffusion semigroups in the whole space is through self-similar changes of variables: it reduces the problem to establishing a spectral gap on a new unknown.
-However, the scaling structure of hypodissipative semigroups is usually too complicated for such a method to have any chance.
+However, the scaling structure of {\blue kinetic} semigroups seems too complicated for such a method to have any chance.

-The standard elementary method to understand the decay of diffusion semigroups in the simplest unbounded domain with boundary, the half-space, is to extend them to semigroups in the whole space by symmetrisation.
-Again, such extensions by symmetrisation do not seem available for hypodissipative semigroups of kinetic theory considered here, due to the more complicated interplay between spatial and kinetic variables.
+When it comes to the simplest unbounded domain with boundary, the half-space, the standard elementary method to understand the decay of diffusion semigroups is to extend them to the whole space by symmetrisation.
+Again, such methods do not seem available for the hypocoercive semigroups of kinetic type considered here, due to the more complicated interplay between spatial and kinetic variables.